zetxqx/gateway-api-inference-extension/site-src/guides/index.md

          ./istioctl install --set tag=$TAG --set hub=gcr.io/istio-testing
          ```

-      3. If you run the Endpoint Picker (EPP) with the `--secureServing` flag set to `true` (the default mode), it is currently using a self-signed certificate.
+      3. If you run the Endpoint Picker (EPP) with the `--secure-serving` flag set to `true` (the default mode), it is currently using a self-signed certificate.
 As a security measure, Istio does not trust self-signed certificates by default.
 As a temporary workaround, you can apply the destination rule to bypass TLS verification for EPP.
 A more secure TLS implementation in EPP is being discussed in [Issue 582](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/582).

          ```bash
          kubectl apply -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/gateway/istio/destination-rule.yaml